By Dana Kim, Crypto Markets Analyst

 -

 Technological Advancements in Drilling: Enhanced techniques will continue to decrease costs and increase efficiency, allowing for broader adoption.
-Expect significant improvements within the next five years, resulting in a boom in project initiation.
+Expect significant improvements within the next five years, resulting in a boom in project initiation, similar to the transformational changes noted in the future of software architecture.

 -